I only allow the client in the treatment room.

 No one under the age of 16 may be in the room while I carry out the procedure.

-If you are on antibiotics or are unwell on the day of the treatment you will need to reschedule, and you will lose your booking deposit.
+If you are on antibiotics or are unwell on the day of the treatment you will need to reschedule, and you

 Not everyone is suitable for the Hair stroke procedure so please note other options maybe offered to you.